Nazanin-hub/Credit_Risk_Analysis/README.md

  ![SMOTE Oversampling](https://user-images.githubusercontent.com/71282697/106300565-82969100-620b-11eb-84b5-ede1c38e862a.png)

    - The accuracy score is 66%.
    - The overall precision score is 99% and the overall recall score is 68%.
-The precision score for high-risk loans is 1% that indicates a large number of false positives.
+The precision score for high-risk loans is 1% that indicates a large number of false positives

  - ### Cluster Centroids Undersampling